molpopgen/fwdpy/README.rst

 What Python version?
 ==================================

 I'm developing the package using Python 2.7.6 on an Ubuntu machine.
-To the best of my knowledge, the code should be compatible with Python 3.4.0 as well.

-However, Cython generates unusual module names for the compiled code under Python 3.4.0, which breaks the package.
-I'm looking into it, but Python 3 support may be held up for some time.
+Currently, the package is not 100% compatible with Python 3.
+The goal is to make it work, though.

 Installation
 ==============